egwkim/Misc/README.md

-## Repository to store various codes.
+## Repository to store various codes and experiment ideas.